The new North Green features spaces for relaxation, contemplation and recreation, and was officially opened in Spring 2017.

-A memorial garden, a sculpture and a mini basketball court are highlights of the exciting plans developed by Align Landscape Design and Ara project managers.
+A memorial garden, a sculpture and a mini basketball court are highlights of the exciting project developed by Align Landscape Design and Ara project managers.

 The North Green is located in front of the new Te Kei Building and borders Tōrea & Tāwhaki (N&S blocks), Ihutai (U Block), Taipari (T Block), and the Rakaia Centre (ALX).
 It’s the first stage of the Campus Development Project at the Ara City Campus, which involves landscaping and wayfinding signage to create more inspiring campuses.

 Attractive spaces have been created with feature lighting, native planting, clear access routes and timber seating.
 The next stage is South Spine, adjacent to the new Kahukura, which is scheduled for 2019 – 20.

 Recreational use was high on the agenda along with safety; there is a basketball area to encourage students to be active in their breaks, outdoor furniture and lawns for relaxing with friends and a flexible staging area that will be used for bands and performances.

 Ara is fulfilling its commitment to replace the memorial element of Memorial Hall, which was badly damaged in the Canterbury Earthquakes.
 Julie Humby our Art Curator travelled to Napier to check on the progress and quality of the laser cut designs prior to these being prepared for transport.
 The designs have been cut from Corten steel and will undergo a month long conditioning/weathering process before being assembled and transported to Christchurch.

 Art & Design students were encouraged to submit designs for the Memorial, with three being selected.
 One of these designs has been created in both English and Māori.
 Ara alumni and artist Dallas Matoe also contributed two designs for the Memorial.